dimension23/dhr-mlflow/README.md

 - **Registry** offers a centralized model store, set of APIs, and UI, to collaboratively manage the full lifecycle of an MLflow Model.

 ![alt text](mlflow.png "MLflow")

+### Big Data and Scalability

+Machine Learning usually involves working with large datasets, thus making the Machine Learning experiments very time-consuming.
+MLflow addresses this by supporting -

+- execution on distributed cluster
+- input/output from/to distributed storage systems
+- multiple runs in parallel with different parameters